Sure, you knew things weren't perfect in your marriage. But it seemed like you got along pretty well.

 For a father who loves his kids and doesn’t want to turn the divorce into an emotionally draining and financially ruinous process, there is a better alternative:

-What to do when your wife wants a divorce: Take care of yourself, learn how to best cope with your feelings, then mediate!
+What to do when your wife wants a divorce: Take care of yourself, learn how to accept her decision, then mediate!

 If your wife asked for a divorce and you don’t want to put yourself or your children through the ringer, you learn how to cope with divorce and get help and support for your emotional well-being.